bugsnag/bugsnag-php/ARCHITECTURE.md

 All code required to run the Bugsnag PHP notifier can be found within the `src` directory.

 ### The Client Object
-The main Bugsnag object that will be used in applications for the purpose of catching and notify of errors is the Client object.
+The main Bugsnag object that will be used in applications for the purpose of catching and notify of errors is the client object.
 This provides an API for the user to call on for the majority of the functions they will seek to utilise in the library, including: `notify`, `notify-exception`, `notify-error`, `leave-breadcrumb`, and `deploy`.

 The client object has three constructor arguments that modify the way it will operate:
 - `configuration` Accepts a `Configuration` object for the user to customize behavior of the Bugsnag notifier.
 The configuration options will be set in the most appropriate method for the framework being used, and parsed into this format.
 - `resolver` Accepts an object that implements the `ResolverInterface`.
 This object will be responsible for returning an object that implements the `RequestInterface`, which will need to populate a `Report` upon request.
 By default if not given a resolver the client will create a `BasicResolver`.
 - `guzzle` Accepts a `Guzzle` object provided by the guzzler library to use as an HTTP request object in the `HTTPClient` object.
 By default the client will create one using the static `ENDPOINT` variable.
-If it's necessary to change these defaults the static `make_guzzle` may be used with a defined base url and options array, with the result being passed into this argument.
+If it's necessary to change these defaults, the static `make_guzzle` may be used with a defined base url and options array, with the result being passed into this argument.

-When utilising this library in a framework specific way it is advised that the client object creation is handled in a way that makes the most sense for access to the notify functions and in order to extract the most relevant data, e.g. by using a different `resolver` with framework specific functions, or wrapping the client in a service provider.
+When utilising this library in a framework-specific way it is advised that the client object creation is handled in a way that makes the most sense for access to the notify functions and in order to extract the most relevant data, e.g. by using a different `resolver` with framework-specific functions, or wrapping the client in a service provider.

 There is a provided static `make` method that creates the client object with suitable default `Configuration` and `Guzzle` arguments with the `api_key` and `endpoint` allowing the user to set their Bugsnag settings.

-Another important aspect of the client objects construction is the registering of callbacks with a `pipeline` object.
+Another important aspect of the client object's construction is the registering of callbacks with a `pipeline` object.
 If created with the `make` method the default callbacks will be added to the `pipeline` unless the `defaults` argument is set to false.
 These default callbacks will be responsible for populating the `report` object with information when necessary, and will should be customized to extract the most relevant information from the error and `resolver` objects used in the framework.

 ### The Handler Class